Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Stochastic differential equations

 \subsection{SDE observables}

-In applications, we are often interested in characterizing properties of the stochastic process using summary statistics, or expectations over probability measures of the process.
+In applications, we are often interested in characterizing properties of the SDE in \eqref{eq:sdefull} using summary statistics, or expectations over probability measures of the SDE.
 We refer generically to these properties as \textit{observables}.
-While much of prior literature primarily concerns state-space observables -- expectations of functions over time-marginal probability densities of the state -- our work focuses on path-space observables, defined as follows.
+Much of prior literature concerns state-space observables -- expectations with respect to the invariant distribution of the state -- which describe properties of the system at equilibrium.
+Our work focuses on the more general case of path-space observables, which describe transient, non-equilibrium properties of the dynamics characterized by expectations with respect to the path measure of the SDE.